-They must’ve known this story did not need to unfold cinematically from the moment they started adapting the second act.
-Starring Julianne Moore, Eddie Redmayne, and Hugh Dancy this film could’ve been shot for a quarter of the price and turned into a saucy Showtime Red Shoe Diary episode.
+They must’ve known this story did not need to unfold cinematically from the moment they started writing the second act.
+Starring Julianne Moore, Eddie Redmayne, and Hugh Dancy, this film could’ve been shot for a quarter of the price and turned into a Showtime “Red Shoe Diary” episode.

 This dramatization of the Barbara Baekland murder in 1972 features Moore as Barbara, a charming cultured American socialite who is more intrigued by entertaining her social circle than being a caring mother or wife.
-Her husband Brooks played by a stoic always fleeting Stephen Dillane, leaves her for their son Tony’s ( Redmayne) prospective girlfriend.
+Her husband Brooks (played by a stoic always fleeting Stephen Dillane) leaves her for their son Tony’s ( Redmayne) prospective girlfriend.
 Girlfriend theft aside, Tony doesn’t care as it’s revealed that he is gay and only wants acceptance and love from a father who can’t get away fast enough.

-Then the movie ends.
-The title cards are used to let you know what happened to Tony afterward and I’m left sitting on my couch with my jaw on the floor.
+The title cards are used to let you know what happened to Tony afterward, and I’m left sitting on my couch with my jaw on the floor.
 What was that?
-The first 45 minutes was all soft porny, followed by 30 minutes of incest and then capped off by matricide.
-I didn’t care about Tony because Redmayne played him unneccessairly numb and snarky.
+The first 45 minutes was all soft porny, followed by 30 minutes of incest and capped off by matricide.
+I didn’t care about Tony.
 I cared about Moore for the first 15 minutes but then she started to become a cartoon.
 I tried to figure it out, to see where it was going, but it could be summed up as a true story that probably reads a lot better than it played out on the big screen.
-You want a good nasty shock, watch “Oldboy”, wanna feel a little bit ashamed of yourself?
-Then by all means, Savage Grace is for you.
+You want a good nasty shock, watch “Oldboy.”
+But if you want to feel a little bit ashamed of yourself?
+Then give Savage Grace a try.